JackRiebel/ThousandEyes_MCP/README.md

-# ThousandEyes Endpoint MCP
+# ThousandEyes MCP

-A Model Context Protocol (MCP) server for Cisco ThousandEyes Endpoint Agents API (v7.0.62).
+A Model Context Protocol (MCP) server for Cisco ThousandEyes API (v7.0.62).
 It provides tools for querying, updating, and managing endpoint agents.

 **Disclaimer**: For development/POC use.
 Not intended for production without security hardening.